Skip to main content

 • “The game could clearly handle a lot of the repetitive busywork automatically and allow players to interact with the genuinely interesting 'balancing bands and sponsors as they rise and fall' mechanics, but instead the designers chose to dump it all on the players.”

-• “The game offers some nice graphics and environments, although some ugly glitches here and there, it is pleasant all the same and has a really great aesthetic.”
+• “The game offers some nice graphics and environments; although there are some ugly glitches here and there, it is pleasant all the same and has a really great aesthetic.”

 • “And, I was never really a fan of pixel-type graphics, I guess they call it, like Minecraft-type art.”

-• “The graphics are, well, mediocre, but still okay.”
+• “- graphics are, well mediocre, but still okay.”

 • “Yes, the graphics are better, but there's no room to place anything.”

-The game features low poly graphics that contribute to generally good performance, even during large events.
-However, performance can drop to 30fps or lower depending on the player's hardware.
-Overall, the optimization is considered effective, but hardware limitations may affect frame rates.
+The game features low poly graphics that contribute to good overall performance, even during large events.
+However, some users report that performance can drop to 30fps or lower depending on the hardware used.
+Overall, the optimization is generally regarded as effective.

 • “Optimized performance”